lexibank/tlopo/out/vol3/chapter7.md

 Campnosperma brevipetiolatum is a large canopy tree, growing up to 50 m in height.
 Its straight smooth trunk has a cylindrical bole, usually up to 1.2 min diameter and occasionally as much as 2m ([Conn & Damas 2006](../references.md#source-ConnandDamas2006)).

-The Bola of New Britain use it for canoe hulls (Powell1976).
+The Bola of New Britain use it for canoe hulls ([Powell 1976](../references.md#source-Powell1976)).
 The Marovo consider it inferior to Gmelina moluccana for this purpose, but good for house planks ([Hviding 2005](../references.md#source-Hviding2005): 134).

 C. brevipetiolatum is apparently not found in Remote Oceania, and its distribution in the Bismarcks and the Solomons seems to be patchy, as it is missing from the usually very thorough [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984)) and [Henderson & Hancock](../references.md#source-HendersonandHancock1988) ([1988](../references.md#source-HendersonandHancock1988)).
 There is just one weakly supported POc term for the species, namely _&ast;olaŋa_.